What does it mean to share stories of the terrible things you have seen and felt?

 We then had a roundtable discussion with the 6 (and a half!) panellists: two special invited guests Alejandra Miller Restrepo (from Ruta Pacífica de las Mujeres, a Colombian NGO which set up the Colombian Women’s Truth and Memory Commission and participated in the Peace Festival), Rosemarie Lerner (the Peruvian co-director of the University of Bristol-led Quipu Project) and the University of Bristol team: María-Teresa Pinto Ocampo, Goya Wilson, Matthew Brown, Karen Tucker and her adorable young daughter who sat patiently on her lap, occasionally murmuring in agreement.

-It was positive to see how British funding was contributed towards a Latin American event led by Latin Americans themselves.
-This seems an obvious point yet many councils support philanthropy work by which Europeans bring skills and ‘teach’ Latin Americans.
-University of Bristol money (alongside other donors) served to facilitate the event, including the brain-busting task of organising travel around Colombia!
+It was positive to see how British funding contributed towards a Latin American event led by Latin Americans themselves.
+This seems an obvious point, yet often research funding is only allocated to projects in which Europeans visibly bring skills and ‘teach’ Latin Americans.
+Funds from the University of Bristol (alongside other donors) served to facilitate the event, including the brain-busting task of organising travel around Colombia!

-By the end of the session, the four primary questions felt clarified, and we saw meaningful and tangible examples of the complex memory work such organisations work hard to carry out.
+By the end of the session, the four primary questions felt clarified.
+We saw meaningful and tangible examples of the complex memory work such organisations work hard to carry out.

 For more information visit the Peace Festival site.
 You can watch the film here.